onzfonz/comp227/src/content/7/en/part7a.md

 </Router>
 ```

-We define the route rendering a specific note "express style" by marking the parameter with a colon - <i>:id</i>
+We define the route rendering a specific note "express style" by marking the parameter with a colon - `:id`

 ```js
 <Route path="/notes/:id" element={<Note notes={notes} />} />
 ```

-When a browser navigates to the URL for a specific note, for example, <i>/notes/3</i>, we render the <i>Note</i> component:
+When a browser navigates to the URL for a specific note, for example, ***/notes/3***, we render the `Note` component:

 ```js
 import {